alicecaml/alice/README.md

-# Spice - An OCaml package management experiment
+# Alice the Caml - An OCaml package management experiment

 The goal of this project is to explore a radically different approach to OCaml build systems and package management, breaking from the Opam/Dune-based ecosystem